barrysande/sojourner-api/README.md

 ## Metadata Requirements

-Metadata is how webhook handlers identify which subscription to update.
-It is set at checkout session creation time in `DodoPaymentService.createIndividualSubscription()` / `createGroupSubscription()`.
+Webhook handlers have no direct link to a subscription record — they only receive what Dodo sends back.
+Metadata is embedded in the checkout session at creation time in `DodoPaymentService.createIndividualSubscription()` / `createGroupSubscription()` and travels with every subsequent webhook for that subscription, giving the handlers the identifiers they need to locate the correct record.

 ### Individual Subscriptions